|< Back 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 Next >

 2015Germanwings Flight 9525 crashes in the French Alps, killing all 150 people on board.

-2016Comedian-actor, Garry Shandling, dies suddenly in Los Angeles, California, at age 66.
+2016Comedian-actor, Garry Shandling, dies suddenly of a blood clot in his heart in Los Angeles, California, at age 66.
 He is best known for his work on TVs It's Garry Shandling's Show and The Larry Sanders Show.
 He appeared in the films Love Affair, Mixed Nuts, Hurlyburly, Town & Country, Zoolander, and Iron Man 2.

-PHOTOS TOP TO BOTTOM: Queen Elizabeth I; Aleksandr P. Romanov; Harry Houdini; Henry Wadsworth Longfellow; Jules Verne; Clyde Barrow; Gorgeous George; Gene Nelson; Murray Hamilton; Steve McQueen; Carol Kaye; a poster for Sun Valley Serenade; Nick Lowe; Robert Carradine; Elvis Presley is inducted into the U.S. Army; wax figures of The Beatles go on display in Madame Tussauds Waxwork Museum in London, England; John Lennon and Yoko Ono have lunch with Salvador Dali; Sam Jaffe; the Exxon Valdez disaster; An Wang; Carroll James; Neil Aspinall; and Robert Culp.
+PHOTOS TOP TO BOTTOM: Beatrice of England; Queen Elizabeth I; Aleksandr P. Romanov; Harry Houdini; Henry Wadsworth Longfellow; Jules Verne; Clyde Barrow; Gorgeous George; Gene Nelson; Murray Hamilton; Steve McQueen; Carol Kaye; a poster for Sun Valley Serenade; Nick Lowe; Robert Carradine; Elvis Presley is inducted into the U.S. Army; wax figures of The Beatles go on display in Madame Tussauds Waxwork Museum in London, England; John Lennon and Yoko Ono have lunch with Salvador Dali; Sam Jaffe; the Exxon Valdez disaster; An Wang; Carroll James; Neil Aspinall; Robert Culp; and Pete Shotton with John Lennon.

 |< Back 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 Next >